-Summary of biosecurity issues: As Geoff Pegg, plant pathologist with the Queensland government, said, 'This has been the pinnacle of pathogens we wanted to keep out of Australia.'54 Its establishment in Australia in 2010 represents a very serious failure of biosecurity for it had been recognised as a high risk disease for several years and response/contingency plans had been developed.
-55 However, there was no surveillance program in place (as far as we are aware) and the emergency response to the incursion was seriously flawed, with a premature decision made not to eradicate (revised four months later to suppression with a goal of long-term eradication).
-By not proceeding rapidly with an eradication program (as was specified in the contingency plan) Australia may have missed a small window of opportunity (of about 6 months) to eradicate the rust before the weather became conducive to spread of the rust's spores.
+As Geoff Pegg, plant pathologist with the Queensland government, said, 'This has been the pinnacle of pathogens we wanted to keep out of Australia.'4 Its establishment in Australia in 2010 represents a very serious failure of biosecurity for it had been recognised as a high risk disease for several years and response/contingency plans had been developed.5 However, there was no surveillance program in place (as far as we are aware) and the emergency response to the incursion was seriously flawed, with a premature decision made not to eradicate (revised four months later to suppression with a goal of longterm eradication).
+By not proceeding rapidly with a comprehensive eradication (as was specified in the contingency plan) Australia may have missed a small window of opportunity (of about 6 months) to eradicate the rust before the weather became conducive to spread of the rust's spores.
 A very high priority biosecurity focus should be to prevent introductions of new variants of the rust, which could exacerbate its threat, as well as other pathogens that cause disease in Myrtaceae species.